electric-sql/electric/website/docs/guides/writes.md

 When a change syncs in over the Electric replication stream, the application has to decide how to handle any overlapping optimistic state.
 This can be complicated by concurrency, when changes syncing in may be made by other users (or devices, or even tabs).
 In these cases, it may be necessary to rebase the local state on the synced state, rather than just naively clearing the local state.

 [Linearlite](https://github.com/electric-sql/electric/blog/main/examples/linearlite) is an example of through-the-DB sync with sophisticated merge logic.
-The example implementation of the shared persistent pattern shows quite a simple, elegant approach to rebasing, where local state is always applied on-top-of synced state and concurrent changes are allowed to sync in without wiping the local state.

 ### Rollbacks